 The novel coronavirus ("COVID-19"), which was declared a global health emergency in January 2020 and a pandemic in March 2020, has caused significant changes in political and economic conditions around the world, including disruptions and volatility in the global capital markets.
 In response, the State of Oklahoma and local municipalities, including the City of Ada, Oklahoma, have taken various preventative or protective actions, such as imposing restrictions on business operations and advising or requiring individuals to limit or forgo their time outside of their homes.
-These issues impacted the operations of both the Foundation and University during the year ended June 30, 2020, including instituting remote work requirements for some employees and remote classroom learning for the University's students.
-The Foundation also obtained a PPP loan in April 2020 of approximately \$47,000.
-The Foundation's management has considered the economic implications of the COVID-19 pandemic in making critical and significant accounting estimates included in the June 30, 2020, financial statements.
+These issues impacted the operations of both the Foundation and the University during the years ended June 30, 2021 and 2020, including instituting remote work requirements for some employees and remote classroom learning for the University's students.
+The Foundation obtained two separate loans under the CARES Act PPP loan program totaling \$94,277 to help mitigate the impact of the COVID-19 pandemic on its operations.
+The Foundation's management has considered the economic implications of the COVID-19 pandemic in making critical and significant accounting estimates included in the accompanying, financial statements.